 Feminist ideas of leadership resonate with her, Borman says.
 Broadly speaking, those involve valuing relationships, collaboration, and “allowing people to bring their personhood into their work lives.”
 As a leader, she tries to meet people where they are rather than put them in rigid hierarchies, to let talent flourish and fuel further innovation.

 “I love working with smart, committed people,” Borman says.
 “It pushes my own thinking and gives me a broader repertoire of ideas to draw from when I'm around people like the ones who work and volunteer at Commonwealth.”

 Borman knows, better than most, just how powerful Commonwealth’s uniquely inspiring environment can be.
 She is still struck by the cognitive leaps adolescents can make—if the conditions are right.
 Helping cultivate those conditions has become her life’s work.

 “I am motivated by the experience of seeing children grow into their capacities as writers, as computer programmers, as historians, as linguists,” she says.
 “I love seeing them gain skill and confidence as they move from 9th to 10th to 11th grade and grow into a sense of themselves.”

-Borman will assume the Commonwealth headship on July 1, 2021, serving in her current role as Head of School at School One, just as Bill Wharton will continue helming Commonwealth, until then.
-Stepping into the role after Wharton’s storied twenty-one-year tenure, Borman appreciates that she is inheriting a school with an exemplary faculty, an engaged student body, a supportive parent body and Board, and a strong financial position based on years of strategic decision making.
+Stepping into the role after her predecessor Bill Wharton’s storied twenty-one-year tenure, Borman appreciates that she inherited a school with an exemplary faculty, an engaged student body, a supportive parent body and Board, and a strong financial position based on years of strategic decision making.
 And she knows she has big shoes to fill.